mydaytrip/driver-company-api/source/includes/trip-api.md

 }
 ```

-This endpoint returns all trips assigned to your company.
+This endpoint returns all trips assigned to your company (split into multiple pages in case of high trip counts).
 You can filter the trips by departure time.

 ### URL path